Random matrix statistics and safety rest areas on interstates in the United States: Results

-\textbf{Results} We computed the scaled KS $\alpha$-test statistics of our original test data set using a variety of geographical, political, historical, and economical filters applied at the state level.
-The computed statistics for the normalized spacings along all primary interstate and major interstates are included in TABLE \ref{t: summary}.
-Our main result is we find with moderate statistical significance that normalized spacings for safety rest areas located on major interstates pass the $u=0$ KS test (i.e., the Wigner surmise).
-Most other filters we considered resulted in statistics that did not deviate substantially from the overall model.
-One notable exception is found in studying the BEA regions.
-Similar tests show that six of the eight BEA regions pass the $u = 0$ KS test with high significance, while the remaining two BEA regions pass the $u = 0$ KS test with low significance.
-Of those, only the Rocky Mountain BEA region also passed the $u = 1$ KS test (i.e., Poissonian statistics) with low significance, with a lower $\alpha$-test statistic (i.e., higher confidence) level than the $u = 0$ comparison (see FIG. \ref{fig:rockies}), as further indicated by the best-fit interpolation parameter $u^* = 0.737$.
+We computed the scaled KS $\alpha$-test statistics of our original test data set using a variety of geographical, political, historical, and economical filters applied at the state level.
+The computed statistics for the normalized {successive} spacings along all primary interstate and major interstates are included in TABLE \ref{t: summary}.
+Our main result is we find with moderate statistical significance that normalized successive spacings for safety rest areas located on major interstates pass the $u=0$ KS test (i.e., the Wigner surmise). {FIG. \ref{fig:major all} shows the histogram and empirical CDF for the consecutive level spacings of the normalized safety rest area data mapped against both the ($\beta = 2$) Wigner surmise statistics (i.e., the chaotic model) and the Poissonian statistics (i.e., the regular model).
+Binning limitations (due to moderate sample size) obstruct visual checks for quadratic repulsions for small $s$ for the histogram versus density function comparisons; the CDF comparisons, however, show a very close alignment for the empirical and Wigner surmise distributions, especially for small $s$.
+The CDF plots also show the KS distance between these models (with a vertical red line).}